as4378/opart/README.md

 opart::opart_gaussian(data=sample_data, penalty=1)
 ```

-Complete documentation including results with neuroblastoma dataset and model and runtime comparison with other algorithms(fpop and cpt.mean) can be accessed by installing vignettes.
+Complete documentation including results with neuroblastoma dataset in package neuroblastoma and model and runtime comparison with other algorithms(fpop and cpt.mean) is described in detail in vignettes.